SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_calendar/readme.md

 ## About Example Code

 - This example demonstrates clock configuration, setting calendar date-time, retrieving calendar date-time, setting alarm date-time, retrieving alarm date-time, handling alarm triggers, one-millisecond triggers, one-second triggers, and clock calibration.
 - A structure is created containing default values for calendar date-time.
-It is created using \ref sl_si91x_calendar_build_datetime_struct.
+It is created using [sl_si91x_calendar_build_datetime_struct](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/calendar#sl-si91x-calendar-build-datetime-struct).
 After entering all the parameters, it returns a structure filled with all the parameters.
-- Calendar date-time is configured using the \ref sl_si91x_calendar_set_date_time API.
+- Calendar date-time is configured using the [sl_si91x_calendar_set_date_time](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/calendar#sl-si91x-calendar-set-date-time) API.
 It configures the date-time, and the calendar blocks start counting from that time.
-- To verify if the desired time is set, the \ref sl_si91x_calendar_get_date_time API is used.
+- To verify if the desired time is set, the [sl_si91x_calendar_get_date_time](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/calendar#sl-si91x-calendar-get-date-time) API is used.
 It returns a structure with the current date-time.

 - If **ALARM_EXAMPLE** macro is enabled:

-  - A date-time structure is created using \ref sl_si91x_calendar_build_datetime_struct for configuring the alarm.
+  - A date-time structure is created using [sl_si91x_calendar_build_datetime_struct](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/calendar#sl-si91x-calendar-build-datetime-struct) for configuring the alarm.
-  - The alarm is configured using \ref sl_si91x_calendar_set_alarm API.
+  - The alarm is configured using [sl_si91x_calendar_set_alarm](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/calendar#sl-si91x-calendar-set-alarm) API.
-  - Callback is registered to perform action at the time of trigger using \ref sl_si91x_calendar_register_alarm_trigger_callback API.
+  - Callback is registered to perform action at the time of trigger using [sl_si91x_calendar_register_alarm_trigger_callback](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/calendar#sl-si91x-calendar-register-alarm-trigger-callback) API.
-  - To verify if the desired alarm is set, \ref sl_si91x_calendar_get_alarm API is used.
+  - To verify if the desired alarm is set, [sl_si91x_calendar_get_alarm](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/calendar#sl-si91x-calendar-get-alarm) API is used.
 It returns a structure which has configured alarm date-time.
   - At the time of trigger, it prints current date-time on the console.

 - If **SEC_INTR** macro is enabled:

-  - Callback is registered for one second trigger using \ref sl_si91x_calendar_register_sec_trigger_callback API.
+  - Callback is registered for one second trigger using [sl_si91x_calendar_register_sec_trigger_callback](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/calendar#sl-si91x-calendar-register-sec-trigger-callback) API.
   - At every one second, the console prints `one_sec_callback`.

 - If **MILLI_SEC_INTR** macro is enabled:

-  - Callback is registered for one millisecond trigger using \ref sl_si91x_calendar_register_msec_trigger_callback API.
+  - Callback is registered for one millisecond trigger using [sl_si91x_calendar_register_msec_trigger_callback](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/calendar#sl-si91x-calendar-register-msec-trigger-callback) API.
   - At every one second, the console prints `on_msec_callback triggered 1000 times`.
   - It accumulates the 1000 trigger at one millisecond time frame and prints at only one second.

 - If **TIME_CONVERSION** macro is enabled:

   - This converts NTP time to Unix Time and vice versa.
-  - In this example, \ref sl_si91x_calendar_convert_unix_time_to_ntp_time API is called to convert Unix time to NTP time, it expects Unix time as parameter.
+  - In this example, [sl_si91x_calendar_convert_unix_time_to_ntp_time](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/calendar#sl-si91x-calendar-convert-unix-time-to-ntp-time) API is called to convert Unix time to NTP time, it expects Unix time as parameter.
   - It updates the variable with NTP time which is passed as parameter.
   - After conversion, NTP time and Unix time are printed on the console.
-  - Now \ref sl_si91x_calendar_convert_ntp_time_to_unix_time API is used to convert NTP time to Unix time, it expects NTP time as parameter.
+  - Now [sl_si91x_calendar_convert_ntp_time_to_unix_time](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/calendar#sl-si91x-calendar-convert-ntp-time-to-unix-time) API is used to convert NTP time to Unix time, it expects NTP time as parameter.
   - It updates the variable with Unix time which is passed as parameter.
   - After conversion, NTP time and Unix time are printed on the console.